rozele/NLU.DevOps/docs/LuisEndpointConfiguration.md

 Optional for `test`.
 When supplied with `true` value, speech-to-text transcription will use the Cognitive Services REST endpoint for speech as opposed to the [Speech Service SDK](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-sdk).

 This option is only used for LUIS v2 (i.e., when using `--service luis`).

+### `luisUseBatchExperimental`

+(Optional) Experimental flag that signals that the LUIS batch evaluation endpoint should be used rather than the prediction endpoint.

+Optional for `test`.
+When supplied with `true` value, the `INLUBatchTestClient` implementation for LUIS will be used, rather than the `INLUTestClient` interface, which batches queries and submits to a batch test endpoint.
+The batch evaluation endpoint does not test for any deterministic entities (e.g., patterns, regex, list, or pre-built domains).

+### `luisBatchEndpointExperimental`

+(Optional) Experimental setting to cconfigure the hostname used by the batch testing interface when the [`luisUseBatchExperimental`](#luisusebatchexperimental) flag is set to `true`.

+Optional for `test`.
+Must be supplied when [`luisUseBatchExperimental`](#luisusebatchexperimental) is set to true.

 ### `azureSubscriptionId`
 (Optional) Azure subscription ID.